blenderdeluxe/Chat/README.md

-This is a package from socieboy/chat I modified this repository dont use acctually I making modifictions this actually, please fork from the socieboy/chat :)
+This is a package from socieboy/chat I modified this repository dont use actually I making modifications actually, please fork from the socieboy/chat :)

 Deprecated